Questions and answers about food waste recycling in your communal property

 This makes recycling a more energy and cost efficient way of disposing of your food.

-Will my black general waste bin still be emptied if I put food waste in it?
+Will my communal general waste bin still be emptied if I put food waste in it?

 Yes.
-We will still collect your black general waste bin if it has food in it, but we’re asking everyone to do their bit by recycling their food waste.
+We will still collect your communal general waste bin if it has food in it, but we’re asking everyone to do their bit by recycling their food waste.